 Tip - The advice below is for Admins setting up a Stripe account to be used on behalf of a PTA or school, to sell tickets to events or take payments.

-If you have admin status and want to collect money personally, eg a rep wanting to collect money for a class event, follow the instructions here.
+If you have admin status and want to collect money personally, eg a rep wanting to collect money for a class event or for class hoodies/year book, follow the instructions here.

 The easiest way to set up a Stripe account is to start create a draft Community Event on Classlist, and from there you will be taken to set up Stripe (to fill out a single page form).
 It only takes a few minutes, using information that you will already know.
 You are basically giving Stripe permission to send ticket money to your organisation's bank account.